-As part of the five year strategy a number of initiatives have been established, including the development of out-of-hours supports and crisis resolution, peer support and involvement of those with lived experience, and the development of Mental Health Assessment Units, to provide a consistent model of treatment across the health board area as an alternative to hospital admission.
-Future initiatives will focus on developing new models of care, including pathway development.
+As part of the five year strategy a number of initiatives have been established, including the development of out-of-hours supports and crisis resolution, peer support and involvement of those with lived experience, and the development of Mental Health Assessment Units to provide a consistent model of treatment across the health board area as an alternative to hospital admission.
+Future initiatives will focus on developing new models of care with enhanced investment in community services, including pathway development.
 A proactive approach to discharge planning will be promoted, with closer integration with community and social care services to ensure smoother patient flow across in-patient and community settings.